sitruklaq/Adhesion-Tester/README.md

 1. **Manual** (basic): Motion and force are indepentely controlled through proprietary graphical software Why manual control?

    - It is easier to get started
-   - Requires no knowledge of scripting
+   - Requires no knowledge of scripting or MATLAB

-2. **Script** (advanced): MATLAB scriptring that allows for automated, precise, and advanced test parameters (e.g. Force limiting)
+2. **Script** (advanced): MATLAB scripting that allows for automated, precise, and advanced test parameters (e.g. Force limiting)

    Why script control?